alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2021/2021-05-03-what-is-the-meaning-of-bidah.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "What is the meaning of Bid'ah?"
 hijri: Ramadan 21, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17522-1"
-category: [bidah, terminology]
-translation: false
 lang: en
-tags: [alifta]
-summary: "What is the meaning of Bid'ah?
-We want you to define this term clearly.
-Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/zayd/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17522-1
+summary: What is the meaning of Bid'ah?
+We want you to define this term clearly.
+Indeed, there are some people who say that everything that was not practiced during the lifetime of the Prophet (peace be upon him) and his Sahabah (Companions of the Prophet) is a Bid'ah.
+tags:
+- alifta
+title: What is the meaning of Bid'ah?
+translation: false
 ---

 ### Question: